foundation/inky-rb/README.md

 rails g inky:install
 ```

-(You can specify the generated mailer layout filename like so: `rails g inky:install some_name`)
+(You can specify the generated mailer layout filename like so: `rails g inky:install some_name` and also your prefered
+markup language like: `rails g inky:install mailer_layout slim`)

 Rename your email templates to use the `.inky` file extension.
-Note that you'll still be able to use ERB within the `.inky` templates:
+Note that you'll still be able to use your default
+template engine within the `.inky` templates:

 ```
 welcome.html      => welcome.html.inky